Got a little extra change in your pocket that you're looking to spend on some ridiculously expensive guns?

 The poster child of gun control advocates all over the world, the semi-automatic Barret M82A1 was designed by Ronnie Barrett in the 1980s as a long range sniper rifle that takes advantage of the awesome power of the .50 BMG (12.7x99mm) round.

-The United States military adopted the M82A1 under the designation M107 and has used them very successfully in Iraq and Afghanistan.
+The United States military adopted the M82A1 under the designation M107 and Army and Marine snipers have used them very successfully in Iraq and Afghanistan.
 Using the M82A1, a highly skilled shooter can successfully engage targets at ranges in excess of 2,000m.

 5. Krieghoff Trumph Drilling